Number Bonds To 10 Activities And Other Practical Ways To Learn Number Facts In KS1 & KS2

 All pupils need a bank of key number facts they have learnt stored away, which they can draw on at any time.

 These number facts must be held in their long term memory and they must also be able to recall them instantly.
 It is great if a KS1 pupil can confidently tell you what 8 lots of five are by counting on their fingers, but this takes time and the fact is not fully learnt until they can use their number facts to answer your question in a Maths lesson in a split second.

 Focus on formal algorithms and arithmetic testing

-With the changes to the curriculum, particularly a focus on formal algorithms and arithmetic testing, it is becoming more important than ever that the children we teach can quickly and confidently recall key facts in Maths.
-These include number bonds, common patterns, doubles/halves as well as the usual times tables.
-These facts provide the foundation upon which they will then be able to practise and build their problem solving skills.
+With the changes to the curriculum, particularly a focus on formal algorithms and arithmetic testing, it is becoming more important than ever that the children we teach can quickly and confidently recall key facts in maths.

 Repetition isn’t the only answer